OpenMS/pyopenms-docs/docs/source/user_guide/scoring_spectra_hyperscore.rst

 .. note::
-    In the original publication, an E-value is calculated based on the score distribution p(x), which is derived from a frequency histogram of PSMs per score bin, denoted as f(x).
+    In the original publication, an E-value is calculated based on the score distribution p(x), which is derived from a frequency histogram of PSMs per HyperScore bin, denoted as f(x).
 The total number of PSMs is represented by N. The formula for calculating the score distribution is: p(x) = f(x) / N

     For a discrete stochastic score probability distribution p(x), the so-called survival function represents the probability of having a greater value than x by random matches in a database.
 The formula for the survival function is: